Here's some endangered species that you should get excited about seeing on safari in Namibia!

 Status: Endangered

-While they may not be the cutest of creatures, vultures play a critical role in the eco-systems they live and the Lappet-faced vulture is no exception.
-These curious looking birds act as the garbage disposals of wild spaces, ensuring that there is nothing left behind from the kills of predators.
-While there is not one specific Namibian organisation protecting all Lappet Faced Vulture populations, there are a number of small projects that support vulture rehabilitation around the country.
+While they may not be the cutest of creatures, vultures play a critical role in the eco-systems and are a conserved animal in Namibia.
+The Lappet-faced vulture is no exception.
+These curious-looking birds act as garbage disposals in wild spaces, ensuring that there is nothing left behind from the killings of predators.
+Your support, whether through spreading awareness or contributing to vulture rehabilitation projects, is crucial in protecting these unique creatures.

 Threats:

-Poisoning of pests by farmers which leads subsequently leads to vultures consuming the poisoned carcasses of their prey.
+Poisoning of pests by farmers subsequently leads to vultures consuming the poisoned carcasses of their prey.

 Where to spot: